 Treatment: Nutriceuticals (Supplements)

-LDL-Lowering with Plant Stanols
+Lower LDL with Plant Stanols

 A major advance for LDL lowering was the introduction of plant stanols.
 They are derived from plant sterols.
 Plants do not contain cholesterol, but require cholesterol-like molecules for cell function.
 These "plant cholesterols" are called plant sterols.
 The major plant sterol is called sitosterol.
 It has been known for many years that plant sterols will interfere with the absorption of cholesterol.
 This action produces a lowering of blood LDL-cholesterol levels.
 For a long time, the potential for plant sterols in cholesterol control was reexamined.
 Further, plant sterols have been modified to make them more effective.
 One modification product is called plant stanol esters.
 Plant stanol esters are sold commercially in the form of a margarine called Benecol.